-Italian Air Force G-91R to return to the skies in early 2023
+Italian Air Force G-91R to return to skies in mid-2023

-The jet recovery project was launched in October 2021, while the works began in January 2022, thanks to the collaboration between the company Callegari Srl, the technicians of the Italian Air Force and the support of small and medium-sized Italian companies.
+The jet recovery project was launched in October 2021, while the works began in January 2022, thanks to the collaboration between Callegari Srl, the Italian Air Force and small and medium-sized Italian companies.
 The Ente Nazionale per l'Aviazione Civile - ENAC (Italian Civil Aviation Authority) will also play a key role in getting the aircraft back in flight.

 The Italian Air Force said the most stimulating challenge was updating procedures and equipment that have no longer been in use for about 30 years.
 The jet, designed in the 1950s by the Italian engineer Giuseppe Gabrielli, was completely disassembled and overhauled in every single component.
 The works were preceded by an accurate analysis of all the technical and historical documentation of the aircraft.